-The following sequence diagrams depict the interaction between the customer, your commerce platform, the Digital River API integration layer, and Digital River.
+The following sequence diagrams depict the interaction between the customer, your commerce platform, the Digital River integration layer, and Digital River.

 These diagrams are meant to outline Digital River's core capabilities, focusing specifically on:

 The sequence of major events in the Digital River API

 The data you must provide Digital River to utilize our authorized reseller of record business model